 The Yaksaa, unlike their cousins, tied themselves more closely to the natural world around them.
 They use the rolling hills to the west to their advantage, traveling in small tribes that could live off the land, moving with ease, never staying in one place for too long.
 They would assure that any place that they stayed, even if only for a night, fulfilled the Will of the Tree.
 The advancements of the Yaksaa can be hard to judge, as a people they had to develop differently, to focus more internally.
 In general, their abilities tend to lie more towards the spiritual and martial paths, to either commune with or subdue those they encounter.

-The Cosmic Power of the Orben is known as Sacrifices of the Mind, Body, and Soul – available to both the Po’Maa and the Yaksaa.
+The Cosmic Power of the Orben is known as The Mandates of Hyperion – available to both the Po’Maa and the Yaksaa.
 The sorceries tend to be caster centered enhancements that can be sacrificed to enact secondary effects.
 Group cast spells are less powerful, but afford enhancements to a small group as they take part in the casting (whether they have the magic or not).

 Out of play explanation: The Perennial Expanse is loosely based on The Roman Empire and the Mongol Empire.
 Both civilizations sought to expand and rule the world as they knew, and that desire reflects in this world.
 The only requirement to play one of the Orben is an “elf ear” prosthetic for both cultures, though the player is also encouraged to add costuming as their taste demands.

 Read the full Perennial Expanse setting packet here.